rahulgopinath/rahulgopinath.github.io/index.md

 That is, the number of live mutants remaining is related to the actual bugs remaining in the program.
-Finally, our recent work [(ASE 2020)](https://rahul.gopinath.org/publications/#chen2020revisiting) clarifies the relationship between test suite size and coverage, and shows how to correctly account for the suite size.
+Finally, our recent work [(ASE 2020)](https://rahul.gopinath.org/publications/#chen2020revisiting) clarifies the relationship between test suite size and coverage.
+It settles a long standing debate about how to interpret the effect of test suite size, and shows how to correctly account for the suite size in empirical evaluations.

 <!-- PhD Supervisors: [Prof. Dr. Carlos Jensen](http://dblp.uni-trier.de/pers/hd/j/Jensen:Carlos)
 and [Prof. Dr. Alex Groce](http://dblp.uni-trier.de/pers/hd/g/Groce:Alex)<br/>